sbilwan/interview-question/readMe.md

 4. `Month with highest amount spent` - Find the month with highest amount spent.
 - APR or April (* Bonus to print the amount as well.)
 5. `Months with 0 txs` - Find the month that have no txs.
+6. `Recivers with maximum amount ` -  AC
+7. `List those who have send and recieve transactions` - AC , AE